Aapok0/Aapok0/README.md

 </td>
 <td width="33%" valign="top">

+- Deploy [homepage](https://github.com/Aapok0/homepage-bulma) as a docker container
+  - Into Azure?
+  - With Nginx image?
 - 3rd version of homepage with react
   - Make it look a terminal
   - Make it work like a command line